-The only thing more confusing than Los Feliz’s borders are the people who insist on pronouncing “Feliz” properly.
-So while this neighborhood may technically include the majority of Thai Town and strips of Hyperion that are absolutely Silver Lake, we’re here to talk “Los Feliz” in the way real people talk Los Feliz: Anything between Vermont and Hillhurst.
+Ask 100 people to define the borders of Los Feliz and you’ll get 100 different answers.
+So while this neighborhood may technically include the majority of Thai Town, Little Armenia, East Hollywood, and strips of Hyperion that are absolutely Silver Lake, we’re defining “Los Feliz” as anything between Vermont and Hillhurst.

 Farfalla is the neighborhood Italian joint beloved by Los Feliz locals and unknown to every other human in LA.
-Little Dom’s tends to get all spotlight, but for a more low-key Italian experience (we’ve yet to see anyone resembling a celebrity here), Farfalla is your move.
+Little Dom’s tends to get all spotlight, but for a more low-key Italian experience (we’ve yet to see anyone resembling a celebrity here), Farfalla is your spot.
 The ravioli and/or gnocchi need to be in your order.